eriser/axLib/README.md

 #axLib

-A C++ cross-platform framework to build highly customizable platform-independent graphic user interface.
+A C++ cross-platform framework to build highly customizable platform-independent graphical user interface.

 ## Features
+- Easy to setup.
+- Currently supports Mac OS X (10.10), Windows 7 and 8 and Linux (X11).
-- Extensive use of C++11 syntax.
+- Extensive use of C++11 and Standard Template Library (STL) syntax.
-- Use of Standard Template Library (STL).
 - Use of C++11 lambda functions and threads for event management.
+- Minimize interaction with operating systems.

 ## Create Project from scratch